costs and insurance

 Policies with sublimits are a pet hate of mine – buyer beware!

 The amount of excess or gap that you need to pay will reflect in your insurance premium.

-Generally the higher the excess, the cheaper the premium.
+Generally the higher the excess or gap you’ll pay, the cheaper the premium.

-The commonest excess is 20% – in other words you will pay 20% of the Vet bill.
+The commonest benefit amount is 80% – in other words you will pay 20% of the Vet bill.

 Using an comparison site is a common way to compare insurance.
 Understanding what is or isn’t covered is difficult for our clients, so the fallback when using these sites is to compare on cost.

-So, if you are thinking of changing your insurance provider, pop down and chat with us first.
+So, if you are thinking of changing your insurance provider, pop down and chat with us first – before you do so.

 the claims procedure